 Upon completion of the program, attendees will be able to

-Identify various methods of valuing a business under each approach.
+Describe the three basic approaches to business valuation and the methods of valuing a business under each approach

-List the variables that enter into a business valuation.
+Identify the variables that enter into a business valuation

-Identify the foundational evidence required to support a defensible business valuation analysis.
+Identify the foundational evidence customarily considered relied upon in the formulation of a credible and defensible business valuation analysis